NREL/altrios/README.md

 ### Releasing

-To release the package, you can following these steps:
+To release the package, you can follow these steps:

 1. Create a new branch in the format `v<major>.<minor>.<patch>`.
 For example `v0.2.1`.
 1. Update the version number in the `pyproject.toml` file.